List of districts of Jammu and Kashmir: Princely state of Jammu and Kashmir

 The Gilgit district and the frontier ilaqas were administered by the British administration as the Gilgit Agency, which were returned to the princely state prior to the Partition of India.

 Partition

 After the partition of India and subsequent independence of India and Pakistan, in October 1947, following a rebellion coupled with a tribal invasion from newly independent Pakistan, the Maharaja of Jammu and Kashmir acceded to India in return for armed assistance.
 India and Pakistan fought the First Kashmir War that lasted through 1948, at the end of which large parts of the three western districts of Mirpur, Poonch and Muzaffarabad, the whole of the Gilgit Agency and the Skardu sub-district of Ladakh came under Pakistani control.
-The remainder of the princely state had been organised as a state of India under the name Jammu Kashmir.
+The remainder of the princely state had been organised as a state of India under the name Jammu and Kashmir.

 Inside India

 The territory under Indian control include: